Save the Date: Oct. 17-18, 2014

 Tai Chi & Qigong Demonstration and Class

-Experience the pace and flow of T'ai Chi practice with Sherry Tschernisch (School of Theater).
+Experience the pace and flow of T'ai Chi practice.
 T'ai Chi means "supreme ultimate," two words that suggest great respect.
 "Chi" or "Qi" is usually translated as “life force" while Qigong means "chi work."
 It is practiced for healing, unifying, centering, enlivening and meditating.
 It speaks to students of any background and/or physical ability or limitation.

 The Voice and Films of Bollywood’s Golden Era

 CalArts alumna Robin Sukhadia and his father, Rajen Sukhadia, present film music videos featuring Kishore, RD Burman, Rafi, Mukesh and more accompanied by live song performances, analysis, and historical/political insight.
 All the mega stars will be given due attention.
 Anticipate gregarious song and dance, whimsical musical arrangements, gaudy colors, and extremely melodramatic love scenes…all of this, of course, without any kissing on screen.

 Using the dance piece "Sinfonietta" by Jiri Kylian, Nederlands Dans Theater alumnus Glen Eddy explains and instructs the fundamentals of partnering.

 Participation is invited through exercises and games.